RSSaltea/amascut-helper/README.md

 1. **Finds Your Chatbox** – The app locates your RuneScape chatbox in Alt1.
 2. **Reads Specific Colors** – It listens for Amascut's lines using the known chat color codes.
 3. **Matches Trigger Phrases** – Each mechanic is tied to a specific trigger phrase in Amascut's dialogue.
-4. **Displays Instructions** – The UI updates instantly with what you need to do, sometimes with a countdown.
+4. **Displays Instructions** – The UI updates instantly with what mechanic it is, sometimes with a countdown.

 ---